scloud19/SECipedia/modsecurity/modsecurity_configuration.md

 Create all of the following
-  Make sure that there's an apache group that only has the user apache
+  This will be the basis for the principle directory hierarchy Make sure that there's an apache group that only has the user apache
     httpd should do this by default